bluesky/bluesky/doc/source/api_changes.rst

         peaks.max
         peaks.min

-     Each of these is a dictionary with an entry for each detector fields that was fit.
-So, an individual reading is accessed as ``peaks.com['ccd_stats1_total']``.
+     Each of these is a dictionary with an entry for each field that was fit.
+     For example, the 'center of mass' peak statistics for a field named ``'ccd_stats1_total'`` would be accessed like
+     ``peaks.com['ccd_stats1_total']``.

 * The plan preprocessors ``configure_count_time_wrapper`` and